Bathurst 1000: V8 Supercars era

-In the Top 10 Shootout in 2003, Greg Murphy set what was then the fastest lap ever on the Mount Panorama Circuit with a time of 2:06.8594, a lap which became known as the "Lap of the Gods".
+In the Top 10 Shootout in 2003, Greg Murphy drove what became known as the "Lap of the Gods" for a record-setting Mount Panorama Circuit time of 2:06.8594.
 Murphy went on to win the Bathurst 1000 with Rick Kelly in 2003 and 2004 for K-Mart Racing.
-Rick Kelly became the race's youngest ever winner, winning in 2003 at the age of 20.
-Todd Kelly, brother to Rick, won the 2005 race on his birthday, winning with Mark Skaife for HRT.
+Rick Kelly became the race's youngest winner in 2003 at the age of 20.
+Rick's brother Todd Kelly won the 2005 race on his birthday with Mark Skaife for HRT.

 In 2006, Craig Lowndes and Jamie Whincup won the first race for Ford in eight years, driving for Triple Eight Race Engineering.
-They were also the first winners of the Peter Brock Trophy (so named following the passing of Peter Brock only the month before).
+They were also the first winners of the Peter Brock Trophy (following the passing of Peter Brock the previous month).
 Lowndes and Whincup then won the next two races to achieve the first three-peat since Brock and Larry Perkins won the Bathurst 1000 from 1982 to 1984 (the 1983 win was also shared with John Harvey).
-Holden then started a run of four straight wins from 2009 to 2012.
+Holden achieved four straight wins from 2009 to 2012.
 The 2009 race was won by the HRT's Garth Tander and Will Davison.
-2009 was also the first race since the championship moved to an E85 fuel blend, which increased fuel consumption and as such led to more pit stops during the race.
+2009 was the first Bathurst 1000 using the E85 fuel blend; increased fuel consumption resulted in more pit stops.
 2010 saw another win for Lowndes and Triple Eight, this time with Mark Skaife, their fifth and sixth wins respectively.
-In 2011, Nick Percat became the first rookie to win the Bathurst 1000 since Jacky Ickx in 1977, alongside Garth Tander, with Tander only just holding off Lowndes in a close finish.
+In 2011, Nick Percat partnered with Garth Tander to become the first rookie to win the Bathurst 1000 since Jacky Ickx in 1977, with Tander barely holding off Lowndes in a close finish.

-With new regulations announced for 2013, the last winners of that iteration of regulations were Jamie Whincup and Paul Dumbrell in 2012, in the hitherto second closest non-formation finish in Bathurst 1000 history, with David Reynolds and Dean Canto finishing 0.31 seconds behind the Triple Eight Holden VE Commodore.
-The closest non-form finish came just the year before, when Tander and Percat lifted the trophy 0.29secs ahead of Lowndes and Skaife.
+Ahead of new regulations for 2013, the Triple Eight Holden VE Commodore of Jamie Whincup and Paul Dumbrell won in 2012 just 0.31 seconds ahead of David Reynolds and Dean Canto.
+The closest non-formation finish was set just the year before when Tander and Percat lifted the trophy 0.29 seconds ahead of Lowndes and Skaife.